 Course Length: Four weeks

-Course Format: A mixture of one hour weekly webinars (which can be viewed live and/or as recorded versions throughout the course), quizzes, discussion forums to share experiences and opinions, mini tasks that include a short assignment to review or improve literature within your own practice and supplementary reading
+Course Format: A mixture of pre-recorded weekly webinars (which can be reviewed throughout the course), live weekly Q&A sessions with the tutors, supplementary reading material, discussion forums to share experiences and opinions, mini tasks that include a short assignment to review or improve literature within your own practice

-- Quality of life assessment, pain management and palliative care
+- Client support, quality of life assessment and palliative care

 Would you like to diversify your knowledge of oncology nursing and use that understanding to improve the experience of your cancer patients and clients?